fzaverl/s3dlib/functional_etudes/README.md

 Inspired by M.C.Escher - [Spirals](https://mcescher.com/gallery/mathematical/)

-Although a surface object has a defined surface normals, Matplotlib 3D renders the surface color the same regardless of projection of the normal to the view (i.e., there is no 'front' or 'back' surface).
+Although a surface object has defined surface normals, Matplotlib 3D renders the surface color the same regardless of projection of the normal to the view (i.e., there is no 'front' or 'back' surface).
 To provide a realistic view of the twisted ribbons, the two sides of the surface needed to be illuminated relative to which side